 - What types of scarecrow devices might work for my garden?

 Although no device is foolproof, several have worked well in many situations.
 The Gardeneer Inflatable Snake has been judged as particularly effective except in areas where snakes do not live naturally (e.g. Pacific Northwest).
 The Inflatable Owl is a less expensive alternative to the hard-bodied Great Horned Owl and also works well.
 The Guard ‘N Eyes balloon with large eyes all around has been judged very effective.
 It works because research has determined that the eyes of the owl are the most recognized feature of the owl and even if used alone, are still frightening.
 Also useful is our reflective Holographic Tape that can work for a time when stretched over a row of fruits or vegetables to give the illusion of something continually moving in that area.
 One or two twists in the tape cause a whipping back-and-forth motion in the breeze that is particularly effective.

 - How does the molded Great Horned Owl scare birds?
 Does it work on other animals?

-The owl is a feared predator and the lifelike owl with the very realistic eyes is effective in frightening birds.
-This product will also be effective against small rodents that are also preyed upon by the Great Horned Owl.
-The key to continuing effectiveness is to keep moving the owl around the yard or garden so birds don’t get used to it (they will become unafraid if they notice that it never moves).
-Dalen also sells a Rotating-Head Owl with even greater effectiveness in scaring birds.
-The moving head provides maximum realism and startles birds.
-However, it still needs to be moved around for continued effectiveness, but not as often.
+The owl is a feared predator and our lifelike owl with very realistic eyes can effectively frighten birds.
+This product will also help deter small rodents that are preyed upon by the Great Horned Owl.
+The key to continued efficacy is to keep moving the owl around the yard or garden so birds don’t get used to it (they will become unafraid if they notice that it never moves).
+We also offer a Rotating-Head Owl and our SOL-R Action Owl that are even more effective in scaring birds.
+The moving head provides more realism to startle birds.
+These owls will still need to be moved around, just not as often.

 - Does it work on all birds?

 It frightens almost all birds.
-However, it actually attracts crows since the owl and the crows are mortal enemies.
+However, it actually attracts crows since owls and crows are mortal enemies.
 Most other birds are deterred by its presence in an area.